Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 ### 2018
 * 2018 was a good year.
 * This was the first year of the raptor closure effort.
 It is possible that stewards and representatives were effective in getting the word out.
+Though it would be similarly convincing to suggest that the first year of an awareness campaign should be weak as it takes time for news to spread.
 * Only 3 walls were closed this year compared to the growing list of closed areas in subsequent years.
 * Two of the three closed walls (Cat and Reservoir) have parking off the main road and near the beef basin intersection.
 It is possible that fear of community and official judgment keeps violations at these front and center crags to a minimum.